AmritSatpathy/AutoWallpaperChangerWithUnsplash/README.md

 This will start the auto desktop wallpaper changer which will fetch 48 images from Unslpash daily and change the wallpaper image within 30 minutes

 ---

+### Update
+Just Download and go to dist and start main.exe to start the app